 Read our FAQs here to learn more about The Experiment’s 360-degree approach to risk management related to the global COVID-19 pandemic as well as our enrollment process and timeline.

 A remote biological station nestled in the rainforest will be your classroom as you learn about Costa Rica’s efforts to protect the more than 500,000 species of rare tropical birds, indigenous animals, and plants.
 An experienced Costa Rican naturalist will guide you throughout the program.
 After zip-lining and hiking your way through the rainforest’s dense canopy, visit the Térraba-Sierpe National Wetlands, one of the largest mangrove systems in Central America, home to a wide variety of birds, mammals, reptiles, and fish.

-Learn more about Costa Rica’s culture and communities during a two-week homestay with a local host family.
+Learn more about Costa Rica’s culture during a two-week period of home hospitality focused activities and service projects in local community.
 There, you will take basic Spanish language classes, enjoy nature hikes, and eat traditional meals like gallo pinto.
 Complete 40+ hours of community service as you work on a project that focuses on rural development, ecological sustainability, or local community.

-Following your homestay, you will visit the Ostional Turtle Lodge, a conservation center set near mangroves where millions of baby turtles hatch every year, to learn about sea turtle conservation efforts.
+Following your host community stay, you will visit the Ostional Turtle Lodge, a conservation center set near mangroves where millions of baby turtles hatch every year, to learn about sea turtle conservation efforts.
 Before your Experiment comes to a close, sail the Pacific on a catamaran with your group.